cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 2. The remainder of the workbook is the same as the on/off logger workbook, and hence uses Equations 3 through 8 to calculate the total annual energy.

-### Constant Speed Fans Using a Current Transformer
+### Constant-speed Fans Using a Current Transformer

 This calculation is for a cooling tower with constant-speed fans.
 Measured input data include hourly average current (in Amps) as directly measured by current transformers, and spot measurements for true power for each fan in the cooling tower.